greg-raven/Uncommon-Sense/_posts/2014-06-12-it-starts-with-the-centralization-of-power.md

 ---
-title: 'It starts with the centralization of power'
+title: "It starts with the centralization of power"
 layout: post
 categories:
 - collectivization